-A convertible tablet is a laptop where the screen swivels or bends back so you can lay it flat with the screen facing up.
-We like the Lenovo Thinkpad Yoga, please check out our reviews of various models.
-The 460 is a good general-use PC convertible that’s not too pricey.
-The 14 has a discrete graphic
+A convertible tablet is a laptop with a screen that swivels or bends back.
+You can lay it flat with the screen facing up.
+We like the Lenovo Thinkpad Yoga.

 Right now, the ThinkPad Yoga 720 with its dGPU and 4096-level Wacom ES pen is tops on our list.

-Several Lenovo ThinkPad Yogas have Wacom pens and are powerful and rugged computers with comfortable keyboards.The Yoga line folds into various poses: tent, stand, laptop, and tablet.
-In terms of power combined with affordability, this may be the best drawing tablet PC right now.
+Several Lenovo ThinkPad Yogas have Wacom pens and are powerful and rugged computers with comfortable keyboards.The Yoga line folds into various modes: tent, stand, laptop, and tablet.
+In terms of power combined with affordability, this may be the best drawing tablet PCs right now.

 (Most tablet PCs offer full-size ports, while portables have micro USB.
-If you’re not looking for an art device but rather a portable with a full USB, check out our article about tablets that sport full-size USB ports.)
+If you’re looking for a tablet with a full USB, check out our article about tablets with full-size USB ports.
+Some lack art features.)

-A dGPU helps with graphics rendering, and is a boon when you’re using 3D programs or certain Photoshop filters.
+A dGPU speeds up graphics rendering.
+That’s a boon when you’re using 3D programs or certain Photoshop filters.
 It’s recommended for serious gaming as well.
 While it’s not needed for Photoshop, it can be an advantage.

 The Vaio Z Canvas doesn’t have a dGPU, but has dGPU-level performance.

 Any tablet is actually fine for beginners.
 The main challenge is learning the software, such as Photoshop.
 There is some learning curve to customizing the keyboard and pen shortcuts.
-But they are not difficult and you don’t have to use them.
+But it’s not difficult and you don’t have to use these features.

 Before you buy

-Before you buy a computer drawing pad or drawing tablet with screen, consider your budget and specific needs.
+Before you buy, consider your budget and specific needs.

 Do you need high-res files?
 Are you a Photoshop user?
 Do you need customized keyboard commands?